Are you sick of constantly swapping out different HDMI cables?

 One thing is immediately clear about the IOGEAR HD switch – it’s intended for professional, or at least, semi-pro, usage.
 With eight inputs allowed, it caters to a need that frankly, most households with never have.
 Those that do, however, will find it a vital, if pricey (around $140), piece of equipment.

 Sure, with just two input ports, it’s not the largest model around.
-It doesn’t come with a remote control, and can’t automatically switch sources, that’s true.
+It doesn’t come with remote control, and it can’t automatically switch sources, that’s true.
 However, if you’re just looking for an easier way to swap from one input to another, the DotStone hub is all you need.